US consumer prices rose 0.2 percent in February

 WASHINGTON — U.S. consumer prices rose 0.2 percent in February, pushed up slightly by higher gasoline and housing costs even as the prices for autos and clothing slumped.

+“Although inflation has slowed in recent months, it should move gradually higher in the spring and summer,” said Gus Faucher, chief economist at PNC Financial Services.
+“Higher energy prices will push up overall inflation, and rising wages will lead businesses to raise prices in an effort to maintain profit margins.”

+Ian Shepherdson, chief economist at Pantheon Macroeconomics, said the consumer price index could breach 2.5 percent by the end of the year, which could create a problem for the Fed if holds rates at their current level for 2019.

+Still, even with modest inflation, many Americans are already facing higher prices for basic necessities.
 Housing costs continue to outpace overall inflation, rising 3.4 percent from a year ago.
+School tuition and child care costs have increased 3 percent over the past 12 months.
+Food prices jumped 0.4 percent in February.

+Gasoline prices surged 1.5 percent in February, but they’re 9.1 percent lower from last year.
+Clothing prices plunged 1 percent in February, while new-auto prices slipped 0.2 percent.

 Excluding the volatile energy and food categories, core prices increased 0.1 percent in February and 2.1 percent from a year ago.